Learn more about our work culture and see job vacancies.

 To see all publicly notified consents, please click here.

 Our proposal for a Southland Regional Pest Management Plan and proposed Biosecurity Strategy will set the scene for biosecurity in Southland for the next 10 years, so it is important that we get it right.
-We want to hear your views, so click here to find out more and make a submission.

 In the lead-up to the next local body elections on 12 October 2019, we have to consider whether we have appropriate representation arrangements in place that take communities of interest and representation fairness into account.
 Those who made a submission can lodge an appeal by 4.30 pm on 28 September 2018.